ResearchComputing/CURC_Metrics_Tutorial/README.md

 2. __Web-based__: https://xdmod.rc.colorado.edu

   * How long are queue waits right now?
-  * How many Service Units ("SUs") have I used over the past month?
+  * How many SUs have I used over the past month?

 ---